To enter the horse park, you must be registered as a casual rider or member.

 Membership registration fees:

-• Early Bird Special 12-month: $305 – 1 child added without charge; $115 per additional child – Available from 1 to 30 November.
+• Early Bird Special 12-month: $305 – 1 child added without charge; $115 per additional child (available from 1 to November 30).

-• 12-month: $350 – $115 to add a child – Available from 1 December.
+• 12-month: $350 – $115 to add a child – Available from December 1.

-• 9-month: $300 – $100 to add a child – Available from 1 March.
+• 9-month: $300 – $100 to add a child – Available from March 1.

-• 6-month: $215 – $90 to add a child – Available from 1 June.
+• 6-month: $215 – $90 to add a child – Available from June 1.

-• 3-month: $135 – $80 to add a child – Available from 1 September.
+• 3-month: $135 – $80 to add a child – Available from September 1.

 The current registration is for 12 months.

-TO REGISTER FOR MEMBERSHIP CLICK ON OUR HORSE LOGO BELOW
+TO REGISTER FOR MEMBERSHIP, CLICK ON OUR HORSE LOGO BELOW.

 Have a recent photograph of yourself and any children you add to your membership ready on your device to upload to the registration page.
 We need a headshot that clearly shows the face.
+The photo must be in an image format, e.g., jpeg or png.
+Do not submit it in PDF or Word format.
+DO NOT use your passport or driver’s licence; take a selfie and use that instead.

 Members cannot let other riders into Woodhill Forest unless they are current members with an ID card or casual riders with a current receipt.